yandex-cloud/docs/en/datalens/concepts/dashboard.md

 It may be helpful to use parameters in cases such as:

-* You want to post a link to a dashboard with a filter applied: in another dashboard's table, on a Wiki page, or somewhere else.
+* You want to post a link to a dashboard with a filter applied: in another dashboard's table, on a {{ wiki-full-name }} page, or somewhere else.
 * You want to post the same chart with different filters on the same dashboard tab.

+{% else %}

+Parameters in {{ datalens-short-name }} let you use visualization features more flexibly and adapt the use of the same dashboards for different purposes.

+The [dashboard](#params-dash) parameters apply to all charts that are located on it.

+Using parameters can be useful, for example, if you want to place a link to a dashboard with a filter applied somewhere: in a table on another dashboard, on a page in {{ wiki-full-name }}, or somewhere else.

+{% endif %}

 ### Dashboard parameters {#params-dash}